Skip to main content

 • If you use Google services heavily (Calendar, Gmail, Maps)

-• If you prefer a more conversational AI assistant
+• If you prefer a more conversational assistant

 • If your smart devices are Google Home compatible (check before buying)